slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 Intelligence is a spectrum, your dog is intelligent also.

+> *"Intelligence is like a river: the deeper it is, the less noise it makes."
+-- Milwaukee Journal Sentinel [book]*

 > *"The true sign of intelligence is not knowledge but imagination." (...)
 "The measure of intelligence is the ability to change."
 -- Albert Einstein [1879]*